-Brian is a trial attorney who currently represents a wide variety of public and private clients in complex commercial disputes.
-Although he has extensive experience trying cases as a “first-chair” lawyer before both judges and juries, Brian is a trained advocate who routinely represents clients at a broad range of alternative dispute resolution (“ADR”) proceedings, including both mediations and arbitrations.
+Brian is an employment lawyer and trial attorney who currently represents a wide variety of companies in work-related disputes.
+Although he has extensive experience trying cases as a “first-chair” lawyer before both judges and juries, Brian is a trained advocate who also represents clients at a broad range of alternative dispute resolution (“ADR”) proceedings, including both mediations and arbitrations.

 Prior to joining Taft, Brian was a trial attorney for a highly specialized commercial litigation boutique in downtown Washington, D.C.
-Before that, he spent six years on active duty with the United States Navy’s Judge Advocate General’s Corps (JAG).
-As a Lieutenant Commander with the JAG Corps, Brian defended clients at more than twenty contested court-martials involving allegations of inchoate, pecuniary, and violent crimes.
+Before that, he spent six years on active military duty with the United States Navy’s Judge Advocate General’s Corps (JAG).
+Eventually rising to the rank of Lieutenant Commander with the JAG Corps, Brian defended clients at more than thirty contested court-martials involving allegations of inchoate, pecuniary, and violent crimes.
 He also counseled more than 500 service personnel during various stages of internal investigations, boards of inquiry, and inspector general inquests.

-Now a partner with Taft, Brian continues to tackle cutting-edge legal issues in the field of litigation.
+Now a partner with Taft, Brian continues to tackle cutting-edge legal issues in the field of employment law.
 Several of his most successful recent representations include:

-- Persuading a plaintiff to voluntarily dismiss his defamation claim upon showing that the statement at issue was protected by the First Amendment
+- Convincing a plaintiff to voluntarily dismiss his workplace defamation claim upon showing that the statement at issue was protected by the First Amendment

 - Proving that an employee must refuse to engage in conduct he or she knows to be illegal to assert a claim under the Illinois Whistleblower Act

-- Confining one of the nation’s largest telecommunications providers to its least desired forum as the result of briefing and oral argument before the Judicial Panel on Multidistrict Litigation
+- Confining an opposing party to its least desired forum as the result of briefing and oral argument before the Judicial Panel on Multidistrict Litigation

 Brian is a strong proponent of personal relationships and mentoring, and a staunch advocate of greater diversity and equality in the workplace.
 He holds an advanced law degree (an LL.M.) in “Litigation and Dispute Resolution,” and maintains an “AV Preeminent” peer review rating from Martindale-Hubbell.
 Brian encourages those in need of prompt, affordable, high-quality legal services to contact him directly at any time.